j-fisher2/wordle/README.md

 - For each user guess:
     1. Compare each letter to the answer to determine if it is a Hit, Present, or Miss.
     2. Return the result as an array to update the client state and UI.
-- If the number of guesses exceeds the configured limit **or** the user guesses correctly, navigate to the game over state.
+- If the number of guesses exceeds the configured limit **or** the user guesses correctly, navigate to the game end state/component.

 ---